 The following outlines the expectations that members should have of the Melbourne Gliding Club and those which Melbourne Gliding Club has of its members.
 It aims to present a clear understanding of the culture our club wishes to maintain, and how this will be achieved.

 What Melbourne Gliding Club will do for you

-We will continue to give all our members the opportunity to fly gliders by learning to fly, consolidating, and achieving your own personal gliding goals.
+We will give all our members the opportunity to fly gliders by learning to fly, consolidating, and achieving your own personal gliding goals.
 We will strive to maintain a safe environment.
 We will continue to grow and develop a positive culture that attracts different people who share a common passion.
-We will maintain the club values of support, friendship, safety, enjoyment, education and improvement.
+We will maintain club values of support, friendship, safety, enjoyment, education and improvement.
 And by doing all of this, we will guarantee you have a good time and stick around.

 What you can do for Melbourne Gliding Club